minestommmo/DataFixerUpper/CONTRIBUTING.md

 }
 ```

+### Type Shapes

+Some types in DFU should be displayed using a custom rendering.
+For example, the type `FunctionType<A, B>` is
+rendered as `(A) -> B` in the generated documentation.
+For appropriate types, insert a block-level `@dfu.shape`
+tag so that the type is rendered properly.

+For reference on the format of `@dfu.shape` template strings, see the wiki.

 ## Method Documentation

 Methods should be fully documented with `@param` and `@return` tags, except for "simple properties".
 Throws clauses